yash91989201/my-hashnode-blogs/cll9ncnrt000i0aiecghscf1r.md

 ### 🔸 Step 6: Let's see the deployed application.

-Go to the ec2 instance's ip address and add the port 8000 to see the application running.
+Go to the ec2 instance's ip address with port 8000 to see the application running.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1691938865515/059a5a43-aad3-4fe2-8d0a-d26183bcf61c.png align="center")